 Nord Stream II is and will remain a bad idea.
 If it cannot be blocked, the best means to deal with its risks is through regulation and mitigating infrastructure.
 Germany, having dug itself into this project, should step up even more to deal with its potential risks.
 The United States should work to this end as well, in concert with likeminded European governments and the European Commission.
 In addition, the United States would be wise to recognize the difference between symbolic opposition and practical measures to deal with problems and it should go for the latter.

-Daniel Fried is a distinguished senior fellow in the Atlantic Council’s Future Europe Initiative and Eurasia Center.
+Daniel Fried is the Weiser Family distinguished fellow at the Atlantic Council.
 He was the coordinator for sanctions policy during the Obama administration, assistant secretary of State for Europe and Eurasia during the Bush administration, and senior director at the National Security Council for the Clinton and Bush administrations.
 He also served as ambassador to Poland during the Clinton administration.